Skip to content

 1. Maintain good personal hygiene

-• Perform hand hygiene frequently, especially before touching the mouth, nose or eyes; after touching public installations such as handrails or door knobs; or when hands are contaminated by respiratory secretion after coughing or sneezing.
+• Perform hand hygiene frequently, especially before touching one’s mouth, nose or eyes; before eating; after using the toilet; or after touching public installations such as handrails or doorknobs.

 • Wash hands with liquid soap and water, and rub for at least 20 seconds.
 Then rinse with water and dry with a disposable paper towel or hand dryer.
 If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.